QuaSi-Software/SoDeLe/README.md

 ## **Name and purpose**

 *SoDeLe* is a simple python-based tool that can calculate energy profiles of photovoltaik (PV) plants.
 They are calculated for specific PV modules combined with a specific inverter and a given orientation of the PV modules for a specified weather file. *SoDeLe* uses the python library [pvlib](https://doi.org/10.21105/joss.00884).
-The required weather input files have to be provided as EPW-standard (EnergyPlus� weather file) or as .dat weather data files from the German Weather Service (DWD) (see below for available sources).
+The required weather input files have to be provided as EPW-standard (EnergyPlus© weather file) or as .dat weather data files from the German Weather Service (DWD) (see below for available sources).

 With the provided GUI implemented in Excel, up to 10 differently oriented PV modules can be simulated separately.
 There is a simple and an advanced input interface. *SoDeLe* can also be used directly in python or the precompiled .exe can be called with the required input file (JSON format).
 For futher details, see the description below.